Britain's political turmoil shatters its pragmatic image

 “No one should or can be happy about the political & economic turmoil in the U.K.,” Barnier tweeted.
 He said, “We must find stability and cooperate, across Europe.”

+Japanese Prime Minister Fumio Kishida said he ordinarily would refrain from commenting on the internal affairs of another country.
+But he noted that Britain is an important strategic partner for Japan, with increasingly close defense ties.

+“I will keep a close watch on the future movements in Britain,” he said.

-Amid the chaotic scenes at Westminster, Maddox from Chatham House found a grain of optimism.
+Amid the chaotic scenes at Westminster, Chatham House’s Maddox found a grain of optimism.
 The authority of Parliament and other U.K. bodies, such as the Bank of England, were “reaffirmed” in recent days, she said.

 Follow AP’s coverage of British politics at https://apnews.com/hub/liz-truss